-The four circuit judges are elected by constituents of both Boone and Callaway counties and serve six year terms.
+The qualifications for a judge are governed by the Missouri Constitution.
+A circuit judge must be at least 30 years old, licensed to practice law in Missouri, a United States citizen for at least 10 years, a qualified voter of the state for three years preceding selection, and a resident of the circuit in which the judge serves for at least one year.
+The number of circuit judges in each circuit is set by the legislature, and the regular term of a circuit judge is six years.
+Our four circuit judges are elected by constituents of both Boone and Callaway counties.
 These judges serve over the court of "General Jurisdiction," meaning they can preside over all manner of cases such as felony criminal, complex civil, malpractice, wrongful death to small claims cases.

-There are six associate circuit judges.
-The number of associate circuit judges is based on the population of the county and any additions given by the legislature, and are elected by the constituents of each county.
-Associate circuit judges serve four year terms.
+An associate circuit judge must be at least 25 years old, licensed to practice law in Missouri, qualified to vote in the state and a resident of the county in which the judge serves.
+The number of associate circuit judges is based on the population of the county, and are elected by the constituents of each county to serve a term of four years.
 Boone County has four associate circuit judges and Callaway County has two associate circuit judges.
 Associate judges hear cases in family law, juvenile, probate, associate criminal, misdemeanor, and felony cases up to preliminary hearing.

-The family court commissioner and treatment court commissioner are appointed by the Court en Banc, and serve four year terms.
-The family court commissioner presides over family court matters (domestic relations and juvenile cases), and the treatment court commissioner presides over the circuit's treatment courts.
-Treatment courts are treatment-based alternatives to serving commitment time in prison, detention centers, jails and standard probation models.
-The criminal justice system works with treatment providers, law enforcement, and other community agencies to provide offenders with the tools to enter into recovery, stay in recovery, and lead a productive, crime-free life.
+The family court commissioner and treatment court commissioner are appointed by the Court en Banc, and serve four-year terms.
+The family court commissioner presides over family court matters (domestic relations and juvenile cases), and the treatment court commissioner presides over the circuit's treatment courts (dwi court, drug court, etc).
+Commissioners have the authority to hear cases and make decisions that a judge does, but their decisions then must be reviewed by a judge as only a judge can issue a judgment.